opea-project/docs/getting-started/README.md

 ![Chat Interface with RAG](assets/chat_ui_response_rag.png)

-We observe that the response is relavant and is based on the PDF uploaded.See the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html) to learn how you can customize the example with your own content.
+We observe that the response is relevant and is based on the PDF uploaded.
+See the [ChatQnA Sample Guide](https://opea-project.github.io/latest/examples/ChatQnA/ChatQnA_Guide.html) to learn how you can customize the example with your own content.

 To interact with the ChatQnA application via a `curl` command: